zdodson21/py-weather/README.md

 4. Rename `.sample.env` to `.env`

-You should now be able to properly populate an html file from the `template.html.j2` file by running the `python jinja.py` command.
+You should now be able to properly populate an html file from the `template.html` file by running the `python jinja.py` command.

+## What does all the weather lingo mean?

+**Note: not written by a weather expert.**